 Finally, applications may define custom in-band messages using mode 13.
-The size of the message in bytes is encoded with 5 bits, so that the decoder can skip it if it doesn't know how to interpret it.
+The size

 5 Formats and standards

 Speex can encode speech in both narrowband and wideband and provides different bitrates.
 However, not all features need to be supported by a certain implementation or device.
 In order to be called "Speex compatible" (whatever that means), an implementation must implement at least a basic set of features.